jamesjhs/Spherify/README.md

 On Windows, if no device appears:

-1. Open Android Studio.
-2. Open `Tools > SDK Manager`.
-3. Open the `SDK Tools` tab.
-4. Install `Google USB Driver` if using a compatible Google device.
+1. Install `Google USB Driver` if using a compatible Google device.
-5. Install the manufacturer's USB driver if the device is not covered by the Google USB Driver.
+2. Install the manufacturer's USB driver if the device is not covered by the Google USB Driver.
-6. Unplug and reconnect the phone.
+3. Unplug and reconnect the phone.
-7. Re-run `adb devices`.
+4. Re-run `adb devices`.

-#### Run on the Physical Device from Android Studio

-1. Open the project in Android Studio.
-2. Wait for Gradle sync to finish.
-3. Unlock the Android device.
-4. Confirm `adb devices` shows the device as `device`.
-5. In Android Studio's toolbar, choose the `app` run configuration.
-6. Open the target device menu.
-7. Select the connected USB device.
-8. Click the green Run button.
-9. Wait for Android Studio to build the debug APK.
-10. Wait for Android Studio to install the APK.
-11. Watch the phone for any permission or install prompts.
-12. If Android asks to allow installing or debugging this app, allow it.
-13. Wait for Spherisphy to open on the device.
-14. Open `View > Tool Windows > Logcat` in Android Studio.
-15. Select the physical device in Logcat.
-16. Select the Spherisphy app process if Logcat offers a process selector.
-17. Use the app normally.
-18. Watch Logcat for crashes, permission errors, sensor errors, storage errors, and rendering errors.

-#### Run on the Physical Device from the Command Line
+#### Run on the Physical Device from VS Code

 1. Build the debug APK.